 File share and file scale targets

-Standard file shares larger than 5 TiB are in preview and have certain limitations.
-For a list of limitations and to onboard to the preview of these larger file share sizes, see the Standard file shares section of the planning guide.
+Standard file shares larger than 5 TiB have certain limitations.
+For a list of limitations and instructions to enable larger file share sizes, see the enable larger file shares on standard file shares section of the planning guide.

 |Resource||Standard file shares||Premium file shares|

 |Minimum size of a file share||No minimum; pay as you go||100 GiB; provisioned|